This guide features what’s included in travel insurance and how to assess what coverage you need based on your trip type, destination and length.

 In some cases, the insurance benefits provided by your credit card may be enough.
 In other cases, you might want to boost your benefits by purchasing travel insurance.
 The difference may depend on where you’re headed and how much the trip costs.

-If you spend $200 on an airline ticket to visit your parents, you might not need additional travel insurance.
+If you spend $200 on an airline ticket to visit your parents one state over, you might not need additional travel insurance.
 But if you’re going on a cruise that costs thousands of dollars and need to make payments months in advance, you might want the extra protection that travel insurance offers.

 How much does travel insurance cost?

-A travel insurance policy usually costs about 5% to 7% of the cost of the trip, Mueller says.
+A travel insurance policy usually costs about 5 percent to 7 percent of the cost of the trip, Mueller says.

 What are the types of travel insurance?

-The types of coverage offered can vary greatly from card to card.
-There can also be big differences between credit card coverage and a travel insurance policy you pay for out of pocket.
+There can be big differences between credit card coverage and a travel insurance policy you pay for out of pocket.
+The types of coverage offered can also vary greatly from one credit card to another.

 Many credit cards provide either trip cancellation, trip interruption insurance or both.
 There can be wide variations in coverage limits for trip cancellation/interruption insurance, and premium cards usually offer more generous policies.